iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 # DVC Experiments Overview

-DVC Experiments are captured automatically by DVC when [run], but can also be [saved] manually.
+DVC Experiments can be saved automatically while experiments run or manually after they complete.
 Each experiment creates and tracks a variation of your data science project based on the changes in your <abbr>workspace</abbr>.

 Experiments preserve a connection to the latest commit in the current branch (Git `HEAD`) as their parent or _baseline_, but do not form part of the regular Git tree (unless you make them [persistent]).
 This prevents bloating your repo with temporary commits and branches.

-[run]: /doc/user-guide/experiment-management/running-experiments
-[saved]: /doc/command-reference/exp/save

 <details>